Spreading international humanitarian law

 - Participation Certificate: All participants will receive a certificate of participation based on their attendance which will be recorded by the organization team.

-- Recognition Institute Judicial Training: pending.
+- Accreditation by the Institute for Judicial Training: confirmed.

 When